topseed/topseed-helloworld/README.md

 $ node index

 Now open your favorite browser on localhost:8081 (or any other port proposed by the console).
 To see SPA, click menu one and then two, notice that it does not reaload the header.
 If you add ?w=1 to the URL you get www page, else it is mobile/AMP (in 'two').
-In production, we use subdomains www. or m. to differentiate versions.
+In production, we use subdomains www  or m. to differentiate versions.

 To edit, you can use any IDE, we like VS Code.
 Also we recommend that you checkout Sass, Markdown and Pug (<http://youtu.be/wzAWI9h3q18>).
 Try Prepros.io for this project to pre-process.
-When you edit /webApp/www/post/one/story1.md and save, it converts the markdown file into html.
+When you edit /post/one/story1.md and save, it converts the markdown file into html.
 Refresh the browser and see the change you made.
-That is for webApp/www/post/one/ and for webApp/www/post/two/ It works as mobile (no client side .js) and SPA.
+That is for /post/one/ and for /post/two/ It works as mobile (no client side .js) and SPA.

-Explore https://zeit.co, our preferred way to deploy to the web.
+Explore https://zeit.co, our preferred way to deploy to the web, ex: $ now -a topseed.now.sh, where topseed is a name you pick.

 For more examples: http://github.com/topseed/topseed-demos